lsst-dm/dmtn-055/index.rst

 The design for the SuperTask Library sits on top of the existing LSST concepts of *Task* and *Config* classes.
 All SuperTasks are Tasks, and utilize the same Config system for algorithmic configuration parameters.

 A concrete Task is simply a configurable, composable, callable object.
-While all Tasks inherit from a common abstract base class and define a :py:meth:`run` method, each Task defines its own signature for :py:meth:`run`, so Tasks do not really share a common interface.
-The :py:class:`lsst.pipe.base.Task` abstract base class itself exists largely to provide utility code to its subclasses, such as setting up logging, providing objects to hold processing metadata, and setting up nested Tasks to be delegated to, called *subtasks*.
+While all Tasks inherit from a common abstract base class and define a ``run`` method, each Task defines its own signature for ``run``, so Tasks do not really share a common interface.
+The ``lsst.pipe.base.Task`` abstract base class itself exists largely to provide utility code to its subclasses, such as setting up logging, providing objects to hold processing metadata, and setting up nested Tasks to be delegated to, called *subtasks*.

 This composition of Tasks is closely tied to our approach for configuring them, and it is this functionality that makes the Task concept so useful.
-Configuration options for a Task are defined by a corresponding class that inherits from :py:class:`lsst.pex.config.Config`.
-Config classes contain :py:class:`lsst.pex.config.Field` instances, which act like introspectable properties that define the types, allowed values, and documentation for configuration options.
-A set of configuration values for a Task is thus just an instance of its Config class, and overrides for those values can be expressed as Python code that assigns values to to the :py:class:`Field` attributes.
-When a Task delegates to another as a subtask, its Config class usually contains a special :py:class:`ConfigurableField` that holds an instance of the subtask's Config class.  :py:class:`ConfigurableField` allows this Config instance to be replaced by one for a different Task, allowing the subtask to be replaced by another with the same :py:meth:`run` signature.
+Configuration options for a Task are defined by a corresponding class that inherits from ``lsst.pex.config.Config``.
+Config classes contain ``lsst.pex.config.Field`` instances, which act like introspectable properties that define the types, allowed values, and documentation for configuration options.
+A set of configuration values for a Task is thus just an instance of its Config class, and overrides for those values can be expressed as Python code that assigns values to to the ``Field`` attributes.
+When a Task delegates to another as a subtask, its Config class usually contains a special ``ConfigurableField`` that holds an instance of the subtask's Config class.  ``ConfigurableField`` allows this Config instance to be replaced by one for a different Task, allowing the subtask to be replaced by another with the same ``run`` signature.

-The :py:class:`SuperTask` abstract base class inherits from :py:class:`Task`, and its concrete subclasses are expected to defined a Config class to define their configuration parameters and delegate additional work to subtasks.
+The :py:class:`SuperTask` abstract base class inherits from ``Task``, and its concrete subclasses are expected to defined a Config class to define their configuration parameters and delegate additional work to subtasks.
 Using a SuperTask *as* a subtask is not meaningful, however; in that context the SuperTask just behaves like a regular Task and the additional interfaces and functionality added by SuperTask go unused (as a result, we expect this to be rare).

 A few additional properties of Tasks are particularly relevant for SuperTask design: